lmaotrigine/Robo-VJ/README.md

    different issues you may find.

 4. Credit the original creators (myself and Danny), and release all files you use from here under the same license.
-5. Many API keys are required for some features to work.
+5. Many API keys are needed for some features to work.
 While they aren't required, you may face issues when trying to use some features.
 6. Most of the assets are not shipped with this source code, and at least one dependency is something I wrote on my own and isn't OSS.
 You will need to create and include your own assets.
 (Stockfish binaries have been included because I switched hosts a lot, and I needed the portability)